Health in South Korea: Obesity

 In 2022, the general obesity rate in South Korea remained at 37.2 percent.
-This was the second most noteworthy rate recorded beginning around 2008.
-Obesity was characterized as having a body mass index (BMI) of 25 or over.
+This was the second-highest rate recorded, beginning around 2008.
+Obesity was defined as a body mass index (BMI) of 25 or higher.
 South Korean men had a higher obesity rate than women.
-This data is based on the ages from 19 and older.
+This data is based on the ages of 19 and older.

 Smoking

 In 2020, 16.4% of Koreans were noted to be daily smokers.
-According to the WHO in 2015, the age standardized prevalence of tobacco smoking in the Republic of South Korea is 49.8%.
+According to the WHO in 2015, the age-standardized prevalence of tobacco smoking in the Republic of South Korea is 49.8%.
 Starting on January 1, 2015, the Ministry of Health banned smoking in cafés, restaurants, and bars.
-Facilities, such as government offices, public institutions, public transport facilities and schools have become smoke-free zones.
+Facilities, such as government offices, public institutions, public transport facilities, and schools, have become smoke-free zones.
 In 1986, the Republic of Korea mandated tobacco manufactures to include warnings on cigarette packages.
-The violation against the smoke policy include a fine, which is less than 100 thousand won.
+The violation against the smoke policy includes a fine, which is less than 100 thousand won.

 Drinking alcohol

 Alcohol consumption in Korea stood at 8.3L per person in 2020 (compared to 12.9L in Latvia and 1.3L in Turkey) according to the OECD.
 In 2018, the WHO noted that alcohol consumption distribution was 22.2% beer, 1.9% wine, 7.1% spirits, and 68.9% is attributed to "other.

-Age-standardized death rate of liver cirrhosis for male in South Korea is 20.6% of which 70.5% is attributed to alcohol.
+Age-standardized death rate of liver cirrhosis for males in South Korea is 20.6%, of which 70.5% is attributed to alcohol.
 Prevalence of alcohol use disorders (including alcohol dependence and harmful use of alcohol) is 10.3% of male in South Korea, more than twice of 4.6% of Western Pacific Region.

 Infectious disease

-An outbreak of Middle East respiratory syndrome (MERS) occurred in South Korea in May 2015 by a Korean who visited the Middle East and carried the MERS virus to Korea.
+An outbreak of Middle East respiratory syndrome (MERS) occurred in South Korea in May 2015 when a Korean who visited the Middle East carried the MERS virus to Korea.
 Seven months later, the government officially declared that the outbreak was over.